 So, before you begin cleaning, assess your boat (both on the outside and inside).

 Secondly, wash your boat once with soapy water.
-You can use a pressure washer or a normal hose for this.
+You can use a pressure washer or a standard hose for this.

 Either way, the result is the same.
 However, with a pressure washer, the process is more efficient.